fac25/week7-seasonal-calendar/README.md

 The following sections are required.
 Your report is supposed to demonstrate a certain set of knowledge, skills and behaviours.
 These are listed alongside the relevant questions as quotes.
 ## Object returned by recipe API
 <img width="1134" alt="Screenshot 2022-11-09 at 12 19 25" src="https://user-images.githubusercontent.com/2411572/200898407-fb51acc3-7fca-4d85-a941-fd5600a4c58c.png">
-## Array we are populating from recipes fetch (1 fetch per vegetable as param for recepies)
+## Array we are populating from recipes fetch (1 fetch per vegetable as param for recepies) Only 10 vegs as per API limitations for free account

 ```javascript
 fetched: [